 Virtual teen therapy can help teenagers understand their mental health, learn lifelong coping strategies, and manage their symptoms.
 If you’re weighing the pros and cons of online counseling and traditional therapy, here are some reasons why teletherapy might be the best option for your teen.

 - Teens feel more comfortable with the internet.
-Most teenagers enjoy chatting online, so accessing psychotherapy over the internet can feel more comfortable than talking to a therapist face-to-face.
+Most teenagers enjoy chatting online, so accessing psychotherapy online can feel more comfortable than talking to a therapist face-to-face.
 Virtual therapy can help your teen engage with the therapeutic process, improve their quality of life, and work toward their goals in a supportive and familiar environment.

-If your teen needs additional support beyond traditional face-to-face therapy, intensive outpatient programs (IOPs) can provide a higher level of care.
+If your teen needs additional support beyond traditional face-to-face therapy, Charlie Health’s virtual Intensive Outpatient Programs (IOP) can provide a higher level of care.

-Our virtual IOP is designed for adolescents, teens, and young adults who need support beyond one-time-per-week therapy.
-We provide a comprehensive treatment program that combines individual therapy, group therapy, family therapy, and psychiatric support (if needed) to create a customized treatment plan based on your teen's specific needs.
-Our IOP typically lasts 6–10 weeks, with 9–11 hours of weekly treatment services—all from the comfort and safety of home.
+Our virtual IOP is designed for adolescents, teens, and young adults who need support beyond once-weekly therapy.
+We provide a comprehensive treatment program that combines supported groups with individual and family therapy, plus psychiatric support if needed, to create a customized treatment plan based on your teen’s specific needs.
+Our IOP typically lasts 9 to 12 weeks, with 9 to 11 hours of weekly treatment services—all from the comfort and safety of home.

 How can you find the right online therapy provider?